Degree Completion Requirements

 - An active, valid, unencumbered Registered Nurse license.
 If the applicant does not hold a current RN license, he or she must successfully pass the NCLEX examination prior to enrolling in Transition to Practice (NURS 3028).

 - Transcripts from all previously attended colleges

 - A cumulative GPA of at least a 2.0 in all previous college work.

-- Complete an Application for the RN to BSN Program.
+- Complete the Online Application for admission to BGSU.

 - Submit all required documents and a $45 nonrefundable application fee.